haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Skills Stealth +4 (+6 in dim light or darkness)
 6 (−2)
 10 (+0)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 344

 Damage Resistances acid, cold, fire, lightning, thunder; bludgeoning, piercing, and slashing from nonmagical attacks Damage Immunities necrotic, poison
 Condition Immunities exhaustion, frightened, grappled,